fearlessdots/update-hosts-file/README.md

 >
 > *hostname* being the hostname of the computer where the installation is being made.
 >
-> This change fix the 'could not resolve hostname server' when trying to SSH into another computer.
+> This change fix the 'could not resolve hostname' kind of error when trying to SSH into another computer.

 ## Web Modules

+Web modules are files found in the computer (local files) but that just contains a link to the corresponding hosts file.
+These modules should be placed in the */modules/web* directory inside the program directory (by default, */usr/share/update-hosts-file*).

 In this directory, you can place hosts files to be retrieved from the Web, following the scheme below:
 ```
 # This is only a template
 https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling-porn/hosts
 ```
 The name of the file will be used as the name of the module and the only content inside of the file should be the corresponding source URL for the hosts file.

-To enable a module, hard link it (do not use ln -s) to /modules/web/enable and, to disable it, simply unlink it.
+To enable a web module, hard link it (do not use ln -s) to /modules/web/enable and, to disable it, simply unlink it.
+Alternatively, run `update-hosts-file update` and select the appropriate options.

 **Note:** Steven Black's hosts is enabled by default.
 To deactivate it, simply unlink it from modules/web/enabled.
 For more info, visit the Steven Black's [official repo](https://github.com/StevenBlack/hosts/).